Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Results

-The right panel of Figure~\ref{Fig:vmpnumberfractionandecc} is a contour map of orbital eccentricity for these subsamples split on \zmax.
+The right panel of Figure~\ref{Fig:vmpnumberfractionandecc} shows the distribution of orbital eccentricity for [Fe/H] $\leq -1$ of these subsamples split on \zmax.
 The broad distribution of eccentricity, peaking at high eccentricity, for stars kinematically assigned to the halo population is clear, as is the presence of low-eccentricity stars among the stars assigned to the disk system.
-Note at this point we have not applied any cuts on v$_{\phi}$, only on \zmax, so we expect that the subsamples of stars with \zmax\ $\leq$ 3 kpc and \zmax\ $\leq$ 1 kpc have some level of contamination from halo stars.
+Note that at this point we have not applied any cuts on v$_{\phi}$, only on \zmax, so we expect that the subsamples of stars with \zmax\ $\leq$ 3 kpc and \zmax\ $\leq$ 1 kpc have some level of contamination from halo stars.

 Figure~\ref{Fig:vphihisto} shows the distribution of v$_{\phi}$ for these three subsamples, but only for stars with [Fe/H] $\leq -2$, [Fe/H] $\leq -2.5$, and [Fe/H] $\leq -3$, from the left to right panels, respectively.
 The vertical dashed line corresponds to a cut on v$_{\phi} = 150$ \kms, the average orbital rotation value for the MWTD from \citet{Carollo2010}.
 We note that the adopted limit for the MWTD stars with the lowest v$_{\phi}$ from Carollo et al. (as well as from \citealt{An2021b}) is v$_{\phi} \sim 100$ \kms.
-From inspection, there remains considerable contamination of the VMP/EMP stars with prograde disk-like orbits by stars with prograde halo-like orbits, even with the higher cut at v$_{\phi} > 150$ \kms\ (although it is substantially less for the EMP stars shown in the right-hand panel), indicating that a more sophisticated separation methodology is desirable.
+From inspection, there remains considerable contamination of the VMP/EMP stars with prograde disk-like orbits by stars with prograde halo-like orbits, even with the higher cut at v$_{\phi} > 150$ \kms\ (although it is substantially less for the EMP stars shown in the right panel), indicating that a more sophisticated separation methodology is desirable.

 Figure~\ref{Fig:ecczmaxhisto} shows histograms of the eccentricity distribution for stars with [Fe/H] $\leq -2$, $\leq -2.5$, and $\leq -3$, respectively.
-We now subdivide the stars into three regions: \zmax $> 3$ kpc, 1 $<$ \zmax\ $\leq 3$ kpc, and \zmax\ $\leq 1$ kpc, in an attempt to better isolate stars with thick-disk orbits from those with thin-disk orbits.
+We now subdivide the stars into three regions: \zmax $> 3$ kpc, 1 kpc $<$ \zmax\ $\leq 3$ kpc, and \zmax\ $\leq 1$ kpc, in an attempt to better isolate stars with thick-disk orbits from those with thin-disk orbits.
 We note that these divisions are imperfect, in that we expect there to be contamination from halo stars at all \zmax.
-Within the 1 $<$ \zmax\ $\leq 3$ kpc region there should be few thin-disk stars.
+Within the 1 kpc $<$ \zmax\ $\leq 3$ kpc region there should be few thin-disk stars.
 Within the cut \zmax\ $ \leq 1$ kpc there will also remain some contamination from thick-disk stars.